Can’t Have Panels at your House, Apartment or Business?

-Our business model is to provide emissions-free solar-sourced net meter credits to anyone regardless of geographic location through allowing solar panel owners an option to connect their panels at one of our group off-site solar farms and get all the same benefits as if their panels were on their own property.
+Our business model is to provide emissions-free, solar-sourced net meter credits to anyone regardless of geographic location through allowing individuals and businesses to purchase solar panels and have their panels connected at one of our group off-site solar farms – providing the same financial benefits as if their panels were on their own property.
 Use of all of the infrastructure needed (land, racking structure, inverters, wiring, maintenance, taxes and insurance) is included in our connection license.
 Pay once for your panels and we do the rest.

-We believe what you will get is good environmental economics – the principals of the company own panels at each of their four operating solar farms.
-You will be buying solar panels that will generate solar-sourced net metered electricity which will be credited by our interconnection utility either directly to your utility bill if you are also a customer of our interconnection utility (Green Mountain Power) or if you are not a customer of our interconnection utility, your credits will come to you in the form of a monthly check.
+We believe what you will get is good environmental economics – the principals of the company own panels at each of GMCS’s solar farms.
+You will be buying solar panels that will generate solar-sourced, net metered electric credits which will be applied by our interconnection utility either directly to your utility bill if you are also a customer of our interconnection utility (Green Mountain Power) or if you are not a customer of our interconnection utility, your credits will come to you in the form of a monthly check.
 If you are buying into one of our currently operating farms, you can elect to also purchase separately the green, clean and renewable aspects of the solar generation.

 Assuming you can take the federal tax credit, your net upfront cost could be as low as 30% less than our list price.
 Given that there are limited numbers of panels available now (solar rules have changed in VT making permitting and economics of new sites prohibitive), our prices reflect short supply.
 Please know that you will be billed at $4.50/watt and it will be your tax situation that will dictate whether you can take the federal ITC and thereby realize the $3.15/watt net cost.
 There simply are no additional costs and you may finance your cost through our credit union partners and others.
 If you cannot take the federal ITC, then your cost is $4.50/watt.
 Note that all of these prices quoted in this paragraph assume that you do not purchase the green, clean and renewable portion of the solar generation (these are called Renewable Energy Credits, or RECs).
 These would cost you an additional 15%, for which you would receive a certificate of REC ownership.

 If you are interested in buying additional panels such that the credit value would exceed your utility bill, you would invest through your business or as a limited partner or know that you’ll not be able to take the ITC on the increment of investment exceeding your residential needs, but would have to have other, passive income allowing you to monetize the ITC and any accelerated depreciation.
 Please call to see if your situation aligns with our offerings.

 How the Costs and Economic Returns Work for You

-As a residence or business, you consider your solar savings objective (not more than your annual utility bill) and, using our Solar Cost Calculator, determine the number of panels needed to meet your goal.
+As a residence or business, you consider your solar savings objective (not more than your annual utility bill) and by using our Solar Cost Calculator you can estimate the number of panels needed to meet your goal.
 We are sold out.
 The pricing on our proposal may differ from what is shown by the calculator here as prices do change and the calculator is meant to give an indication only of price and number of panels.
-On receipt of our proposal, we suggest you study it to confirm and understand all of the details of the arrangement you’d be making with us.
+On receipt of our proposal, we suggest you study it to confirm your understanding of all of the details of the arrangement you’d be making with us.

 As a current panel owner or one who is purchasing panels at one of our pre 2017 farms, you will be given the option to purchase and retire the renewable energy credits associated with your panels.
-If you elect to allow GMCS to retain your the renewable energy credits (RECs) we will sell these and use proceeds from them to keep the price per panel as low as possible.
+If you elect to allow GMCS to retain your renewable energy credits (RECs) we will sell these and use proceeds from them to keep the price per panel as low as possible.
 The sale of RECs is a market-based incentive, intended by state regulators and policy makers to bring more cost-effective solar online.
-If you would like us to retire any RECs associated with your purchase, we’ll do so, but to offset their lost revenue to our business, we have to increase your initial panel price by 20%.
+If you would like us to retire any RECs associated with your purchase, we’ll do so, but to offset their lost revenue to our business, we have to increase your initial panel price by 15%.
 Here is a primer on RECs that we follow.
 Remember, unless you pay us to retire your RECs, technically, according to the FTC, you are not buying solar power, nor are you buying renewable energy, you are simply buying solar panels and lowering your utility bills through emissions-free solar generation.

 It is possible for a household or business to borrow the upfront cost and pay the same or less in loan payments than they currently pay for electricity for the first 10 or 15 years of the license period and then have no payments and continue to have the electric credit-based savings for the remainder of the license period.
-Financing can be arranged through the bank of your choice, or through Green Mountain Credit Union (Matt Wilson at 802-774-1033) or VSECU (802/800-371-5162).
+Financing can be arranged through the bank of your choice, or through Green Mountain Credit Union (John Knox at 802-861-0035) or VSECU (802/800-371-5162).
 Both have specific programs for this type of project.

-Our panel manufacturers provide a 25 year production warranty – specifically, the manufacturer guarantees that the panels will produce 82.5% of their nameplate rating 25 years from now or the manufacturer will replace them.
+Our panel manufacturers provide a 25 year production warranty – specifically, the manufacturer guarantees that the panels will produce 80% of their nameplate rating 25 years from now or the manufacturer will replace them.
 And in 25 years, the electricity that the panels generate should be worth significantly more than it is today as electricity prices go up.
 The value of your credits is based on the rates provided by the utility where our solar farms are located.
-We’ve taken a look at the future of electric prices in VT – and used historical average Green Mountain Power (the utility service territory in which our solar farms are located) rate increases as the basis for our estimated 2.5% annual increases.
+We’ve taken a look at the future of electric prices in VT – and used historical average Green Mountain Power (the utility service territory in which our solar farms are located) rate increases as the basis for our estimated 1.5% annual increases.
 Furthermore, to the extent others have also used this figure, the VT Department of Public Service’s director, Asa Hopkins, uses this rate increase in his forecasts (as of Oct.
 2016).

-We insure your panels through Inland Marine (a tier 1 solar insurance market underwriter) and guarantee contractually that we will keep your panels and their ability to generate electric credits functioning for 30 years.
+We insure your panels through Cincinnati and guarantee contractually that we will host your panels and their ability to connect to the meter for 30 years.

 Our Track Record

 Our first solar farm began providing electric credits to panel owners in December 2014.
 Our second farm started July 2015.
 Our third farm started December 2106, our fourth started June 14, 2016.
-Reservations for our fifth site can be made now.
 For information on these, please visit our farm sites page.
 The following graph shows our Chester (farm #2) actual kWh production versus predicted.